Examples Tour

 component_with_dependency

-records a single index.search call, and the host pushes one query
+single index.search call, and the host pushes one query through the

-through the ingress queue.
-The example exists to pin the dependency
+ingress queue.
+The example exists to pin the dependency mechanism end

-mechanism end to end: declared deps appear on
+to end: declared deps appear on ConcreteComponent::DEPENDENCIES, the

 // from bytesandbrains/examples/component_with_dependency.rs:47-49